 Not all young guests are budding athletes, but they are all individuals and encouraging them to do what they love, try new things, make friends and express themselves is what time spent at the Marco Polo kids’ club is all about.

 Unlike a lot of clubs, this one is divided into different age ranges, from 12-months to 15 years, with appropriate activities and experiences to suit each group.
-So Discoverers Baby Club cocoons and nurtures under-threes; Explorers Mini Club makes every day an exciting new adventure for three to six year olds; ages seven to 10 will love the imaginative play at the heart of Navigators Junior Club, and Tween Club packs each session with outdoor activities for energetic 11 to 15 year olds.
+So Baby Club cocoons and nurtures under-threes; Mini Club makes every day an exciting new adventure for three to six year olds; ages seven to 10 will love the imaginative play at the heart of Junior Club, and Tween Club packs each session with outdoor activities for energetic 11 to 15 year olds.

 Plus, for kids who think they’re too old for clubs, the resort has a suitably grown-up gaming room for 11 year olds and older.

-Family pool time, Sun Gardens Dubrovnik
+Lemonia Pool, Sun Gardens Dubrovnik

 Take time for yourself on Sun Gardens Dubrovnik family holidays

-Alternatively the resort also has three beautiful pools, along with tennis and squash courts, basketball and badminton courts, a gym, fitness classes and a climbing wall at the Sports Centre.
+The resort also has three beautiful pools, along with tennis and squash courts, basketball and badminton courts, a gym, fitness classes and a climbing wall at the Sports Centre.

 Or you might want to get better acquainted with NUKU Beach.
 Private and overlooked by the resort, it’s the perfect place for a swim or to just laze on a lounger and admire the Adriatic: so blue its waters can be seen from space, fact.